corinagum/WebChat-release-testing/04.renderwebchat-with-react/README.md

 - All modern mobile browsers
    - Safari on iOS, Chrome on Android
 - Internet Explorer 11
+   - If seeing any security exceptions in the console, restart the browser

 ## Steps to test